xwnjnu/key-promoter-fork/README.md

 Additional Features / Modifications
 -----------------------------------
 * Statistics are persisted and thereby not deleted when closing the IDE.
-* Thereby, it is more obvious which shortcut combinations are worth learning for you to increase your personal efficiency.
+* A top ten missed shortcuts window is added to the IDE.
+Thereby, it is more obvious which shortcut combinations are worth learning for you to increase your personal efficiency.